solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 end up being a significant percentage of the overall cost.

-A much better design is to simply design the algorithm to allow the vectorized loop to round up to include the loop tail.
-Round up arrays to a multiple of SIMD size, and where possible fill the tail with values which are passive to the processing being performed.
-This might mean filling with zeros, or it might mean replicating the last value - it depends on what you are doing.
+A much better design is to simply design the algorithm to allow the vectorized loop to include the loop tail.
+Where possible, round up arrays to a multiple of SIMD size and fill the tail with values which have no impact on the processing being performed.
+This might mean filling the tail with zeros, or it might mean replicating the last value.
+It depends on what you are doing.

-In cases where a data value cannot be made passive to the algorithm you'll need to start proactively managing the tail.
-Ideally you can do this outside of the main loop by applying a single instance of a vectorized tail with the necessary masking applied.
-Worst case you need to start adding active lane masking into the main loop, which starts to cost performance on full vectors due to the added instructions and register pressure for the masks.
-However, for short loops like astcenc this is still faster than a separate scalar tail loop most of the time.
+If you cannot make the tail padding passive to the algorithm, you'll need to start proactively managing the tail and masking lanes.
+Ideally you can do this outside of the main loop, but in the worst-case you need to add lane masking into the main loop.
+This starts to cost performance due to the added mask operations, and the register pressure of the masks themselves.
+However, for most short loops in astcenc this is usually still faster than a separate scalar tail loop.

 Branches
 --------

 Modern processors only like branches that they are able to predict.
-Failing to predict a branch correctly can result in 10+ cycles of stall while the processor unpicks the bad guess and refills the pipeline.
+Failing to predict a branch correctly can result in 10+ cycle stall while the processor unpicks the bad guess and refills the pipeline.
+It doesn't take many bad predictions for that kind of stall to hurt performance.

-Compressor encoding decisions based on the data stream usually end up close to random (a sign of a good encoding - we've removed the pattern).
+Compressor encoding decisions based on the data stream usually end up close to random, as data blocks rarely repeat the same pattern.
 Branches for these data-centric coding decisions are inherently unpredictable, so half the time you hit them you will pay the misprediction penalty.

-The fix here is relatively simple - ban any data-dependent branches in the critical parts of the the codec unless they are branching over a _lot_ of work.
+The fix here is relatively simple - ban data-dependent branches in the critical parts of the the codec unless they are branching over a _lot_ of work.
 For small branch paths simply compute both paths and use a SIMD `select` instruction to pick the result you want.

 This can get a little untidy if you are selecting scalar variables.
 There is